mroberts1/BOOTSTRA.386/manual/index.md

 And so we did.
 And then I slept for real and woke up Tuesday morning in our office parking lot in the back of the Winnebago in the chilly 7am November weather of Northern California.
 Everyone else went hone home and let me sleep, very kind of them.
 I suppose I'm dressed well enough for the office.
 It was time to get to work.

 # Version 0.0: Potemkin
-Before we get into details I want to go over a bit about product strategy with innovative markets.
+I call my core team in the office for a presentation I've put together so we can figure out exactly what we're going and how to succeed in innovative markets.
+I break the necessary strategy down to three principles:

-## Assume Competitor Success
+## 1. Assume Competitor Success
 The first thing to assume is VisiCorp is successful.
 We say "if so then what?" this is almost always a fruitful exploration and if you do it right, you come up with the "N+1" idea, assuming the current thing is the "N" idea.

 For example, let's go to 1979, the Sony Walkman is introduced.
 We have two business ideas.
 Based on the walkman's success or failure we are going ballpark what the probability of success of the two business models will be: